Vaccine

 Safety Profile: The paper is refreshingly transparent about the science, noting: "Serious adverse events possibly related to vaccination were rare and occurred at similar frequencies in pentavalent and control groups."

-Health System Impact: On health system impact: "Using pentavalent vaccine as an alternative to concomitant administration of MenACWY and MenB was the most cost-saving of the policy questions considered."
+Health System Impact: "Using pentavalent vaccine as an alternative to concomitant administration of MenACWY and MenB was the most cost-saving of the policy questions considered."

 Clinical Significance: For clinicians, researchers, and immunization program managers, this recommendation is less about novelty — and more about implementation efficiency, equity, and real-world feasibility.